softwareguru/airflowsummit-website/content/speakers/ash-berlin-taylor/_index.md

 events:
  - 2020
  - 2021
+ - 2022
 twitter: "https://twitter.com/ashberlin"
 linkedin: ""
-event-2021: true

 ---

+Ash is a long time open-source contributor across many programming langauges and has been through the gamut of Developer, Sys Admin, "Dev Ops" and back around to Developer again, these days writing Python (and YAML!).

-Ash has been contributing to Airflow since 2018 and was instrumental in rewriting the scheduler for HA support.
+He has been on the Airflow PMC since 2018 (PPMC as it was then) and was instrumental in writing the HA support for the Scheduler.
+He is currently the Director of Airflow Engineering at Astronomer.io